Jean de Reszke: Queen Victoria

 Reszke's singing was admired by Queen Victoria, and between 1889 and 1900 he was invited to take part in a number of royal galas mounted at Covent Garden and command performances held privately at Windsor Castle.
 She invited Jean and Édouard to Windsor Castle after the premiere of Wagner's Die Meistersinger von Nürnberg.
 With soprano Emma Albani, they gave the Queen an improvised concert.
 They remained her friends of the Queen from that point forward, and were also friends of Prince of Wales Albert Edward, later King Edward VII.
 On 24 May 1899, Reszke performed Lohengrin for the Queen's eightieth birthday.
 After the performance, he was awarded the Royal Victorian Order (R.V.O) cross (fourth class).

-Recordings

-De Reszke made two commercial recordings in 1905 for the Fonotipia label.
-One of the tomb scene from Gounod's Roméo et Juliette and another of the celebrated aria 'O Souverain o Juge o Père' from Massenet's Le Cid.
-Unfortunately, he was dissatisfied with the results and prohibited their release.
-There have been numerous theories of what became of them; some claimed they were destroyed by De Reszke himself on the spot, while others say that there still is some hope that at least one of them survived.
-Either way the recordings are still lost to this day and are considered the 'Holy Grail' of records.
-While in New York, he also recorded his voice on a number of Bettini cylinders; unfortunately they were destroyed along with an entire Bettini warehouse in France during a bombing raid in World War I. Also rumored to exist is a private recording made for Queen Alexandra of Denmark, which according to the book 'Jean de Reszke and the Great Days of Opera' by Clara Leiser, is now in the possession of the British Royal Family.
-At present however, only a couple of Mapleson Cylinders recorded live during a few of his performances at the Metropolitan Opera in 1901 exist.
-The sound is not optimal and one can only hear a faint 'echo' of his voice, but it is enough to get a rather decent picture of him as an artist.
-A few of them have been released with other performances recorded by Mapleson on CD by the Symposium label.